About the Global Partnership on Drug Policies and Development

 Who are we?

 The Global Partnership on Drug Policies and Development (GPDPD) adopts a holistic approach to address this global challenge.
-The GPDPD is commissioned by the Federal Ministry for Economic Cooperation and Development (BMZ).
-The project is under the political lead of the Commissioner of the Federal Government for Drug and Addiction Policy.
-The aim is to work with interested governments and international partner organisations to foster development-centred, as well as health- and human rights-oriented approaches in drug policy and to make this the new international norm.
-The human being is at the centre of these approaches.
-By combining rural development strategies with public health protection measures, sustainable solutions to the global drug problem are identified.
+Commissioned by the Federal Ministry for Economic Cooperation and Development (BMZ), the GPDPD operates under the political lead of the Commissioner of the Federal Government for Drug and Addiction Policy.
+The aim is to collaborate with interested governments and international partner organisations to promote development-centred, health-oriented, and human rights-based approaches in drug policy, setting a new international standard.
+These approaches prioritize the well-being of individuals.
+By integrating rural development strategies, sustainable solutions to the global drug problem are identified.

 The GPDPD activities target several levels

-Would you like to stay up to date on our activities and positions?
-Follow us on Twitter under @GPDPD_ and @dev_drugs and LinkedIn GPDPDLinkedIn DDH.
+Want to stay updated on our activities and positions?
+Follow us on Twitter at @GPDPD_ and @dev_drugs, and connect with us on LinkedIn GPDPD and LinkedIn DDH.

 Political lead

-The GPDPD is under the political auspices of the Commissioner of the Federal Government for Drug and Addiction Policy.
-He coordinates the German Government’s policy on narcotic drugs and addiction.
-In his capacity as political lead, he aligns the work of the GPDPD with the international commitments of the BMZ and the German Government.
-At home and abroad, he is committed to a holistic drug policy approach.
-Germany’s drug policy builds on four complementary pillars: (i) prevention of drug use, (ii) counselling and treatment of drug users, (iii) harm reduction and (iv) prosecution.
+The GPDPD operates under the political patronage of the Commissioner of the Federal Government for Drug and Addiction Policy.
+The Commissioner coordinates Germany’s policy on narcotic drugs and addiction, ensuring that the GPDPD’s efforts align with the international commitments of the BMZ and the German Government.
+Both domestically and internationally, the Commissioner advocates for a holistic drug policy approach.
+Germany’s drug policy is structured around four complementary pillars: (i) prevention of drug use, (ii) counselling and treatment of people who use drugs, (iii) harm reduction, and (iv) law enforcement.

 Partners

-The design of a sustainable strategy for addressing the global drug problem within the consensus-based UN framework requires intensive cooperation between governments and international organisations.
-Therefore, the GPDPD works closely with a number of different partners.
+Developing a sustainable strategy to address the global drug problem within the consensus-based UN framework requires extensive cooperation between governments and international organisations.
+To achieve this, the GPDPD actively collaborates with a diverse range of partners.

-The GPDPD cooperates with governments whose drug policies pursue a similar agenda to that of the German Government.
-Such pre-consultation and coordination can ensure that joint positions are represented more effectively in international dialogue forums.
-International cooperation also makes it significantly easier to carry out pilot projects.
-The GPDPD is currently working through various formats with the governments of the Netherlands, Norway, Peru, Switzerland and Thailand.
-Furthermore, the project cooperates with the United Nations Office on Drugs and Crime (UNODC) and the United Nations Development Programme (UNDP) at global and country level.
+The GPDPD cooperates with governments whose drug policies align with the German Government’s agenda.
+Through pre-consultation and coordination, these partnerships ensure that joint positions are more effectively represented in international dialogue forums.
+This international cooperation also facilitates the implementation of pilot projects.
+Currently, the GPDPD engages with the governments of Albania, Colombia, the Netherlands, Norway, Peru, Switzerland, and Thailand through various collaborative formats.
+Additionally, the project cooperates with the United Nations Office on Drugs and Crime (UNODC) at global and country level.

-Cooperation with international civil society is an essential part of the GPDPD.
-It cooperates closely with leading non-governmental organisations in various areas of global drug policy.
+Cooperation with international civil society is a crucial aspect of the GPDPD’s approach.
+It cooperates closely with leading non-governmental organisations across various areas of global drug policy.
 Civil society partners include:

 Mae Fah Luang Foundation (MFLF)